 If you would like to produce your own seed stock and your own eating stock, plan to reserve the top 30% of your harvest for planting.
 Each pound of garlic can produce between 50-75 heads of garlic, since each clove can produce a head.

-Since we follow a vegetable rotation, we know where our garlic will be well ahead a planting time.
-This gives us plenty of time to make sure the beds are well worked, weeded, ammended and prepared.
+Since we follow a vegetable rotation, we know where our garlic will be well ahead of planting time.
+This gives us a chance to make sure the beds are well-worked, weeded, amended and prepared.

 Here's what you need to consider.
 Plan ahead a few weeks before your planting date:

 1. First, pick your site.
-Garlic prefers rich, well-drained soil, weed-free soil and full sun.
+Garlic prefers rich, well-drained, and weed-free soil located in full sun.
 Ideally, pick a spot that is in full sun from winter through spring.
-It can be difficult to grow a crop in your weediest beds, so consider this when scouting during the summer.
+It can be difficult to grow a crop in your weediest beds, so consider this when location scouting during the summer.

 2. Consider your mulching options.
 Compost, aged manure, and weed-free hay or straw mulch are good choices.
 Give yourself plenty of time to get this figured out--don't leave it for later lest you forget!